grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/csv/parse.md

 ## Notes on Usage

-- **Memory Considerations**: `csv.parse` loads the entire CSV file into memory at once, which may lead to increased memory usage and startup time for very large files.
+- **Memory considerations**: `csv.parse` loads the entire CSV file into memory at once, which may lead to increased memory usage and startup time for very large files.
-- **Shared Memory Usage**: The [SharedArray](https://grafana.com/docs/k6/<K6_VERSION>/javascript-api/k6-data/sharedarray) returned by `csv.parse` is shared among all Virtual Users (VUs), reducing memory overhead when multiple VUs access the same data.
+- **Shared memory usage**: The [SharedArray](https://grafana.com/docs/k6/<K6_VERSION>/javascript-api/k6-data/sharedarray) returned by `csv.parse` is shared among all Virtual Users (VUs), reducing memory overhead when multiple VUs access the same data.